-Spring is in full swing throughout southern Idaho, and if you haven’t done it yet, it’s time to check out all the functional areas of your home to be sure they’re prepared for the upcoming warm season.
-This checklist will serve as a reminder for you of all the areas which should be inspected, so that you can enjoy top performance for the rest of this year.
+Summer weather is in full swing throughout the country, and if you haven’t done it yet, it’s time to check out all the functional areas of your home to be sure they’re prepared for the upcoming warm season.
+This checklist will serve as a reminder for you of all the areas which should be inspected so that you can enjoy top performance for the rest of this year.

-Household activity tends to go up in the spring and that means your plumbing system will have to endure a greater level of wear and tear.
+With household occupants being more active in the spring and summer, you’ll probably notice an increased level of activity in the home, and that means your plumbing system will have to endure a greater level of wear and tear.
 Start with the bathroom by checking for running toilets, leaking pipes, unpleasant odors, and drains which might be very slow.
-Also check for signs of moisture around the bathroom, since this can lead to the development of mold, which can have health consequences for your family.
+Also, check for signs of moisture around the bathroom, since this can lead to the development of mold because it can have health consequences for your family.

 Next, you should check out the plumbing in your kitchen, which includes checking for leaks around faucets, and for condensation anywhere close by.
 You may need to install new washers or a completely new faucet in some cases.
 Don’t forget to check out your outdoor plumbing, especially around any outdoor faucets, and around any drains you may have in your yard.
 If drains become clogged, you could end up with a flood in your yard which stands there for days.

-Spring in Idaho can be unpredictable- you never know when it can get hot so this is the best time to be prepared to activate your AC unit.
+In Boise, Idaho, you won’t really need to worry about any heat waves during the spring, but this is still the best time to check out your cooling system.
 To be sure that you identify any worn parts or moving parts which require servicing, you should schedule an appointment with Right Now Heating and Air-Conditioning, and let an experienced professional thoroughly service your system.

 This might also be the ideal time to think about any upgrades which might be warranted to your HVAC system.
 If it’s a system which is more than 10 years old, it may very well be that the most cost-effective move you can make is to replace it entirely, rather than continuing to make upgrades which are increasingly frequent.
 You would also enjoy the benefits of today’s ultra-efficient HVAC systems which require less power, while delivering increased heating or cooling.